MyNameIsBond/happynuxt/content/articles/swiftlist.md

 ## Soft Skills

 Soft skills are more important than you know.
 You are going to need them more than you think.
 I will also try to give you the best advice to be able to be a good programmer and someone whom people would want to work with.

+## Next steps

+And now what?
+This is the beggining of building what I have in mind.
+A website where people will come to amateurs and hopefully will leave professionals.
+THP will always asure you to give the best quality possible at a given time.

+Thank you for reading